 Your body is an exquisite tuning fork.
 A barometer of truth.

-But in a society where the body is oppressed—where it’s unsafe for you to have the body you have—that innate wisdom is often silenced and ignored.
+But in a society that targets certain bodies—that innate wisdom is often silenced and ignored.

 The status quo tells us we can’t trust our bodies.
 That we’re not “normal” – yet maybe we don’t want to fall in line with norms we didn’t choose.